HomeTentsComparing TentsHow We Test and Review Tents

 The CORE 11-Person Tent has 2 Rooms, and ample storage space.
 We compare tents within their same size range to determine it's final space & comfort rating.

-We rate space and comfort for each tent within their tent category and size.
+We rate space and comfort for each tent within its category and size — so a 4-person tent is rated against other 4-person tents, not a 10-person cabin tent.

 Quality & Durability